The Legend of the True Cross: Episodes

 Piero diverged from his source material in a few important respects, including the story of King Solomon's meeting with the Queen of Sheba in a chronologically inaccurate place and giving greater emphasis to the two battles in which Christianity triumphs over paganism.

 The cycle ends with a depiction of the Annunciation, not strictly part of the Legend of the True Cross but probably included by Piero for its universal meaning.

+Video showing music and frescoes

+For the 2010 Martinů Festival in Basel (Switzerland) the Swiss author Arthur Spirk presented a video using the CD-Music by the Orchestre National de France conducted by James Conlon in 1991 of Bohuslav Martinů's symphonic work about the frescoes together with detailed photographs of the frescoes.